Photovoltaic Thermal (PVT) System CFD Simulation Tutorial, DO Radiation Model Fluent Validation

 Description

-This project is a paper validation study in which a photovoltaic thermal system is simulated using DO radiation model.
-The reference paper, “Coupled thermal-optical numerical modeling of PV/T module – Combining CFD approach and two-band radiation DO model [1] ” is selected.
-In the following, a schematic of a PV/T system is shown.
+This project is a validation study where we perform a solar energy CFD analysis.
+We simulated a PVT system using the DO radiation model in ANSYS Fluent.
+Our goal is to validate the results from the reference paper: “Coupled thermal-optical numerical modeling of PV/T module – Combining CFD approach and two-band radiation DO model [1]”.

 • Reference [1]: Maadi, Seyed Reza, et al. “Coupled thermal-optical numerical modeling of PV/T module–Combining CFD approach and two-band radiation DO model.”
 Energy conversion and management198 (2019): 111781.